rkitover/vimpager/markdown_src/vimpager.md

 # ENVIRONMENT

+`VIMPAGER_VIM` can be set to the vim binary you want to use, if it starts with gvim or mvim then gui mode will be used.
+Will fall back to `EDITOR` if it contains vim.

 You can specify the vimrc to use with the `VIMPAGER_RC` environment variable.

 Setting `VIMPAGER_DEBUG` to a non-zero value will disable suppressing vim